lishing/ga_project1_dsif9/README.md

 ---

 ## Techniques and methodology
-* Import and clean data
+1. Import and clean data
     * check for null values
     * convert datetime values from object to datetime format
-* Minor feature engineering
+2. Minor feature engineering
     * group years into decades
     * group months into seasons
-* Data Dictionary
+3. Data Dictionary
-* EDA
+4. EDA
     * Which month have the highest and lowest total rainfall in 1990, 2000, 2010 and 2020?
     * Which year have the highest and lowest total rainfall in the date range of analysis?
     * Which month have the highest and lowest number of rainy days in 1990, 2000, 2010 and 2020?
     * Which year have the highest and lowest number of rainy days in the date range of analysis?
     * Are there any outliers months in the dataset?
-  * TO BE ADDED
+    * If there are outliers, how many datapoints/occurences are there throughout the trends?
+      *  Aided with the box-and-whiskers plots
-* Data visualizations on matplotlib and seaborn
+5. Data visualizations on matplotlib and seaborn
-  * TO BE ADDED
+    * Plot the histogram of the rainfall data with various bins and comment on the distribution of the data - is it centered, skewed?
+    * Is there a correlation between the number of rainy days and total rainfall in the month?
+What kind of correlation do your suspect?
+Does the graph show the same?
+    * (to be continued) Rainfall across all
 ---

 ## Conclusion and recommendation

+tbd

 ---